2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/strongly-typed-code/content-types.md

 uid: NetCode.StronglyTypedCode.ContentTypes
 ---

-# Content-Types in the Strongly Typed APIs in 2sxc 17+
+# Custom Data Models in the Strongly Typed APIs in 2sxc 17+

 The [Copilot Data Model Generator](xref:NetCode.Copilot.DataModelGenerator) will generate classes for each Content-Type in the `AppCode.Data` namespace.
 The details are documented there.